Rohit--Sharma/UWMad-CS537/Assignments/Assignment_4/README.md

 ### Assumption
 In case of realloc with size 0, we do a free537(ptr) followed by a malloc537(0).
 A warning is printed but the memory is freed as expected followed by the malloc.
 In case of realloc with NULL ptr, we do exactly what malloc() does for the case.
+In case of free(NULL), we just return as mentioned in the spec without throwing any error or warning.